 Once you know the difference between the two, you can shop accordingly, ensuring that you skin type is supported and you're targeting your concerns.
 It's often best to tackle skin concerns with the use of active serums and potent masks.

 Want to chat about your skincare routine with an expert?
-Book an appointment at The Beauty Editor here and you can discuss your skin type and concerns with our team.
+Email, call or head into The Beauty Editor store and you can discuss your skin type and concerns with our team.